arman-develops/study-bay-dom-alert/README.md

    ```

 3. **Optional Audio Setup**:
-   - Add `sound-notification.mp3` to your extension directory
+   - Add `sound-notification.wav` to your extension directory
    - Include in `web_accessible_resources` in manifest.json

 ## 🎯 How It Works